da-roth/NeuronalNetworkTensorflowFramework/README.md

 ## Usage

 After installing the required dependencies, you can run the example files in the `src/Examples` directory.
-The main framework is located in the `src/Framework` directory.
+The main framework is located in the `montecarlolearning` directory.

 To use the framework in your own projects, simply import the required modules and functions.